-Application Note 54 The initialization data may be classified into IC initialization data and TOE initialization data.
-IC initialization data include, but are not limited to, the authentication reference data for the Initialization Agent, which is the symmetric cryptographic initialization key.
-TOE initialization data include, but are not limited to, the authentication reference data for the Pre-personalization Agent, which is the symmetric cryptographic pre-personalization key.
+Application Note 54 Initialization data include, but are not limited to, the authentication reference data for the Pre-personalization Agent, which is the symmetric cryptographic pre-personalization key.

-Application Note 55 Pre-personalization data include, but are not limited to, the authentication reference data for the Personalization Agent, which is the symmetric cryptographic personalization key.
+Application Note 55 Pre-personalization Data include, but are not limited to, the authentication reference data for the Personalization Agent, which is the symmetric cryptographic personalization key.